lucky-nolby/pyBandits/README.md

 ## Requirements
 Python > 3.0
-(if any other modules are missing, just pip install)
+(if any modules are missing, just pip install)